jdaok/DMVNinja/README.md

 ### Notes

 * On first run, an appointment will be booked assuming you don't have one booked already.
+If you do, either cancel it or add it to a new line in dateLog.txt before ruunning.
 * The DMV servers will sometimes give you a "Webpage requested not available" error.
 The bot will refresh the page until appointments can be viewed again.
 * Only used for personal non-commercial purposes